gildasmorvan/similar2logo/README.md

 # Similar2Logo

-similar2logo is a Logo-like multiagent-based simulation environment based on the [SIMILAR](http://www.lgi2a.univ-artois.fr/~morvan/similar.html) API under the [CeCILL-B license](http://cecill.info).
+Similar2Logo is a Logo-like multiagent-based simulation environment based on the [SIMILAR](http://www.lgi2a.univ-artois.fr/~morvan/similar.html) API and released under the [CeCILL-B license](http://cecill.info).

-This software defines an API to implement such simulations and provides usage examples.
+The purpose of Similar2Logo is not to offer a fully integrated agent-based modeling environment such as [NetLogo](http://ccl.northwestern.edu/netlogo/), [Gama](http://gama-platform.org) or [Repast](https://repast.github.io) but to explore the potential of

+* the influences/reaction model to develop agent-based models

+* web-based technologies to produce portable simulations.

 ## Contents of the README